J-HEARD/sentinel-deploy-ui/README.md

-# 🛡️ Sentinel Deploy UI 🛡️
+# 🛡️ Sentinel Deploy 🛡️

 This repository contains the infrastructure templates used to deploy a baseline Microsoft Sentinel environment into an Azure tenant.
 It is intended to be launched using the **Deploy to Azure** button below.